ericsund/ericsund/README.md

 ### Hi there 👋, I'm Eric Sund

-- 🔭 I’m currently working on my last year at Simon Fraser University
+- 🔭 I graduated from Simon Fraser University with a Bachelor of Science in Computer Science and Mathematics
-- :sunny: This summer I'm working at Akamai in Cambridge, MA as a DevOps Engineer Intern
+- 💼 My job is a software engineer at Akamai in Bellevue, WA
 - 📫 Shoot me an [email](mailto:epsund@gmail.com)
-- ⚡ Fun fact: Hang gliding is on my bucket list
+- 🥅 A goal of mine is to get PADI certified for scuba diving

 <!--
 **ericsund/ericsund** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.